 Conserving physical energy is important so he or she has enough “fuel” to enjoy special activities and exercise according to doctor’s orders.
 It’s a simple strategy – there’s a limited amount of energy each day.
 If you’re careful of how you use it for routine tasks, you will have enough left over for necessary exercise.

-Help the patient plan for the entire day and pace activities.
+Help the patient living with CHF by planning for the entire day and pace activities.
 Encourage your loved one to:

 - Allow ample time for what needs to be done.
 Rushing wastes energy.

 - Alternate activity with rest.
 Divide large chores into smaller tasks spread across the day or week.

 - Work smarter.
 Minimize trips up and down stairs.
 Shop with a list and in as few stores as possible.
 Cook in quantity and freeze the extra; soak dishes first for less scrubbing later.
 After a bath, slip on a terrycloth bathrobe instead of drying with a towel.